 IMPRS seminar winter term 2020/21

-The IMPRS seminar provides a central meeting opportunity for all IMPRS fellows in order to exchange ideas and experience from different research areas.
+The IMPRS seminar provides a central meeting opportunity for all IMPRS fellows for scientifiic and social exchange.

 In the winter term, the IMPRS seminar is held as a literature seminar ("Oberseminar") with presentations about of current research highlights and/or fundamental papers in the astrophysics literature.